-A new 12-month residency with artist Danielle Brathwaite-Shirley, supported by Meta Open Arts, which will culminate in a major exhibition and public programme.
+Artist Danielle Brathwaite-Shirley was in residence at Studio Voltaire from October 2022 until October 2023, supported by Meta Open Arts, which will culminate in a major exhibition and public programme.

 Danielle Brathwaite-Shirley works predominantly in animation, sound, performance and video games to communicate the experiences of being a Black Trans person.
 Her practice focuses on intertwining lived experience with fiction to imaginatively retell Trans stories and build an ongoing archive of erased Trans lives for the past, present and future.

-From October 2022, the residency supported by Meta Open Arts, will equip the artist with financial support, a bespoke professional development programme, budget to cover production, research travel and materials, and rent-free studio space.
-During her residency, Brathwaite-Shirley will design and produce a new interactive video game which will be shared through guided play sessions and live performances.
-The residency will culminate in a solo exhibition at Studio Voltaire in January 2024.
+From October 2022, the residency supported by Meta Open Arts, equipped the artist with financial support, a bespoke professional development programme, budget to cover production, research travel and materials, and rent-free studio space.
+During her residency, Brathwaite-Shirley designed and prdouced a new interactive video game that was shared through guided play sessions and live performances.
+The residency culminated in a solo exhibition at Studio Voltaire in January 2024.

 The expansive thematics of Brathwaite-Shirley’s practice include digital real-estate, archiving and the exclusion and subjugation of Black and Brown Trans bodies in digital space.
 Technology is at the forefront of her practice, and the residency will provide time to further study the history of gaming, its role as an art form and educational tool, and the innovative use of VR space as a site for debate and critical discussion.